-Level two is intended to serve a beneficiary that requires moderate support to perform the activities of daily living and to remain safe and healthy.
-Staffing is based on the preferences and the assessed needs of the beneficiary.
-Typically, the live-in caregiver or staff shall be onsite but not awake at night or appropriate technology may be used to ensure supervision.
+Level Two: • Level two is intended to serve person/s that requires moderate support to perform the activities of daily living and to remain safe and healthy.
+Staffing is based on the preferences and the assessed needs of the person/s.
+Typically, the live-in caregiver or staff must be are onsite but not awake at night or appropriate technology may be used to ensure supervision.